Why Sexual Violence Remains an Epidemic in India

 Those who do report rape and sexual assault often struggle to be taken seriously.
 Women interviewed by Human Rights Watch researchers say they are often not believed, either by police, medical professionals or in court.
 Survivors and witnesses receive little protection from retaliatory attacks: in December, a woman died after being set on fire while on her way to testify against her alleged rapists.
 And, according to a Human Rights Watch report, some medical professionals still conduct the degrading and inaccurate “two-finger” tests under the guise of being able to measure a woman’s past sexual experience through an internal examination.
 The World Health Organization says the practice, which cannot determine if a woman is a virgin or if she’s had several sexual partners, has no merit, yet the evidence from the procedure has been used during trials to assert that a rape survivor had “loose” or “lax” morals.

 Sometimes, the very authorities who are supposed to enforce the law are accused of sexual violence.
 On Dec.
 15, police entered the Jamia Millia Islamia University campus in New Delhi and sexually assaulted female students who were among a crowd protesting a controversial new law, the Citizenship Amendment Bill, according to local media reports.
-Police turned off the lights off in certain areas so that CCTV cameras would not capture the violence, according to a statement by an activist and an advocate.
+Police turned the lights off in certain areas so that CCTV cameras would not capture the violence, according to a statement by an activist and an advocate.

 Many women say they are always afraid for their safety.
 “I’m constantly edgy and aware of who’s looking or who’s not.
 There is this constant feeling of fear,” says Saloni Chopra, an Indian actor who has spoken about her experiences of sexual and physical abuse.
 “It’s not something you can shrug off.
 It’s exhausting.
 You feel helpless.”